Turning point principle for stability of viscous gaseous stars: Nonlinear stability under the spherically symmetric perturbation

-In the following part of this section, we consider the nonlinear stability of Lane-Emden solutions for the viscous gaseous star.
-We extend the results of \cite{LTXZZH20162} by only assuming $n^-(L_{\mu})=0$ and $\frac{dM_\mu}{d\mu}\neq 0$.
+In this subsection, we consider the nonlinear stability of the Lane-Emden stars of the Navier-Stokes-Poisson system under spherically symmetric perturbations.
+We extend the results of \cite{LTWYZH,LTXZZH20162} by assuming the sharp linear stability condition $n^-(L_{\mu})=0$ and $\frac{dM_\mu}{d\mu}\neq 0$.
 In \cite{LTXZZH20162}, the authors establish the global regularity uniformly up to the vacuum boundary.
-It ensures the large time asymptotic uniform convergence of the evolving vacuum boundary, density and velocity to those of the Lane-Emden solution with detailed convergence rates, and detailed large time behaviors of solutions near the vacuum boundary.
+It ensures the long time asymptotic uniform convergence of the evolving vacuum boundary, density and velocity to those of the Lane-Emden stars with detailed convergence rates, and long time behaviors of solutions near the vacuum boundary.
 The difficulty is caused by the degeneracy and singular behavior near the vacuum free boundary and coordinates singularity at the symmetry center.
-Their proof depends on the polytropic case of $\frac{4}{3}<\gamma<2$ strongly.
+Their proof depends on the polytropic case of $\gamma\in(\frac{4}{3},2)$ strongly.
 We face the same difficulty.
-Although the estimates in our proof are similar to the ones in \cite{LTXZZH20162}, we mainly use the positivity of the quadratic form $\langle L_{\mu}u,u\rangle_X$ to absorb the higher order rest term which is very different from \cite{LTXZZH20162}.
-The assumptions in our paper are more general than the polytropic case.
-A coordinate transform \eqref{5.19} is needed to use the positivity of the quadratic form $\langle L_{\mu}u,u\rangle_X$.
+Although the estimates in our proof are similar to the ones in \cite{LTXZZH20162}, we mainly use the positivity of the quadratic form $\langle L_{\mu}\cdot,\cdot\rangle_{X_\mu}$ to absorb the higher order rest term which is very different from \cite{LTWYZH,LTXZZH20162}.
+Compared with the equation of states in \cite{LTWYZH}, we need more regularity of the pressure in addition and no more assumptions for the center density of stars.
+The model in our paper is more general than the polytropic case including the white dwarf stars.